KBNT-CD

-KBNT-CD (channel 17) is a low-power, Class A television station in San Diego, California, United States, affiliated with the Spanish-language Univision network.
+KBNT-CD (channel 17) is a low-power, Class A television station in San Diego, California, United States, affiliated with the Spanish-language network Univision.
 It is owned by Entravision Communications alongside UniMás affiliate KDTF-LD (channel 36); it is also sister to Milenio Televisión affiliate XHDTV-TDT (channel 49).
 XHDTV-TDT is owned by Mexican-based Televisora Alco, which is 40% owned by Entravision.
-All four stations share studios on Ruffin Road in San Diego's Kearny Mesa section, while KBNT-CD's transmitter is located on Mount Soledad in La Jolla.
+The three stations share studios on Ruffin Road in San Diego's Kearny Mesa section; KBNT-CD's transmitter is located on Mount Soledad in La Jolla.

-The station's signal is relayed on low-powered KHAX-LD (channel 25) in Vista.
+The station's signal is relayed on low-power KHAX-LD (channel 25) in Vista.

 History

 KBNT launched on May 19, 1987, as K19BN, owned by Cabrillo Broadcasting Corporation.
 The station obtained the Univision affiliation from Televisa-owned XEWT in Tijuana on January 1, 1990.
-The station obtained its call signal, KBNT-TV.
 At that time, San Diegans could receive the station only through cable television, because its weak broadcast signal could not reach the city proper.
 The station increased its transmitting power, boosting its signal.
 While still not reaching San Diego proper, it could be picked up in Escondido, San Marcos, Vista and Fallbrook.

 On October 29, 1987, K49BV in Vista, owned by Vista Television, was launched.
-It was a repeater of the TBN network.
+It was formerly a repeater of the Trinity Broadcasting Network.
 In 1995, its call sign was changed to KHAX-LP.